Sorry, you need to enable JavaScript to visit this website.

 What is a Community Resilience Hub?

-The District’s approach to resilience hubs is informed by the Urban Sustainability Director’s Network and the Ward 7 Resilience Hub Community Coalition Proposal, both of which call for resilience hubs to incorporate five foundation areas through three modes of operation.
+The District’s approach to resilience hubs is informed by the Urban Sustainability Director’s Network (USDN) and the Ward 7 Resilience Hub Community Coalition Proposal, both of which call for resilience hubs to incorporate five foundation areas through three modes of operation.

 Three Modes of Operation